acumos/security-verification/docs/design.rst

   platform workflows
 * Acumos platform admin control of the scanning and gate check points

+  * option to use the default internal scan tools, or an offline process for scanning
   * option to invoke scanning in workflows

     * upon completion of model onboarding